datavaluepeople/dvp-landing-static/docs/people.md

 - `linkedIn`: LinkedIn suffix.
 URL min `https://www.linkedin.com/`
 - `github`: GitHub suffix.
 URL min `https://www.github.com/`
 - `gifPlaceHolder`: An image of the GIF.
 See below.
 - `profilePictureGif`: The gif for the person.
+See below.

+## Making a gif
+It is recommended to make a gif using your phone in portrait.
+Preferable with an aspect ratio (width/height) between 0.7 and 0.85.
+If it is bigger then this someone (benjamin) is going to have to hack some scss fix for you.

 ## gifPlaceHolder generation
 It is important that the gifPlaceholder has the same height and width of the gif.
 Generate the